 - Spanish Conversation – Leader, Bob Sheehan is sending articles in Spanish by email to the group on a regular basis to translate at leisure during lockdown.

 - Ukulele -The ‘UKULEERS’ will still be keeping in touch with each other with items about the ukulele, including self help videos.
 What a good time to learn to play the ukulele!
 See the Post named Play Ukulele! if you would like to start learning to play this instrument. .
 Contact Leader, Tony Crimlisk, for more information.
 Recent November update from Tony Crimlisk:

 The Speaker Meeting organiser suggests having “a look at the TED talks website, which is packed with talks on all kinds of subjects”.

 Check out the Website’s Culture at Home Post for those missing their theatre and musical outings and meetings.

 Remember too the monthly enews.
 The enews editor advises trying to keep the enews items brief.
-If it is long, send it in to the Web Team instead for publishing on the Website.
-The Web Team will then provide a link to be included in your shortened enews item.
+If it is too long, send it in to the Web Team instead for publishing on the Website.
+The Web Team will then provide the enews Editor with a link to be included in your shortened enews item.
 If you’d like an item to appear in it about your remote activities, send to the enews Editor at:

 Computer Advice stayed up-and-running remotely during the socially restricted times for help with IT issues:

 If you would like to know more about some of the communication tools mentioned here and elsewhere, including the increasingly popular Zoom (for which we have a u3a licence), then there is very helpful How To guidance and online Tutorials on the National Third Age Trust website.

 Speaker Meeting Come-back!